Jerald-Golden/Image-Deepfake-Detection/README.md

 ## Contributing

 Contributions to improve the application are encouraged.
+Feel free to submit pull requests or open issues in the GitHub repository to address any issues or suggest enhancements.

 ## Disclaimer